opBandwidth/LuaRegistry/README.md

 ## Limitations

 Because it uses OS commands, it requires double sequences, these are not integrated.
-However you can use [block comments](https://www.lua.org/pil/1.3.html).
+However you can use [block comments](https://www.lua.org/pil/1.3.html) OR the backlash escape char \\.

 ## Authors